ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following brief rules for action in
-cases of accident should be impressed upon
-the memory of all our readers, as.their pos­
-session will be found useful :
 For dust in the eyes, avoid rubbing ; dash
 water in them; remove cinders, etc., with
 the round point of a lead pencil.